giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-06-my-data-science-journey-has-begun.md

 ## *Why starting a blog?*

-There are 3 main reasons that led me to start this journey to Data Science literacy, namely:
+There are three main reasons that led me to start this journey to Data Science literacy, namely:

 1. keep learning
 2. collect my projects for reference